ssbc/ssb-meta-feeds-spec/README.md

 comes down to trust then.
 Using the friend graph would be natural, as would having multiple author staking claims and entangling them.

-## Subfeed
+## Sub feeds

-Similar to claims it would be possible to create subfeeds that would only contain certain messages.
+Similar to claims it would be possible to create sub feeds that would only contain certain messages.
 This might be useful for specific apps or other use cases.
 Another use case for this would be curated content, where specific messages are picked out that might be of